Who benefits? Who doesn't? Why does inequity persist? What is my role and the role of scholarship?

 Each student in the Critical Studies in Education (CSE) Graduate Certificate has an advisor with whom they work closely to determine courses.
 Advisors are affiliated CSE faculty.

 If you are already a student in the PhD in Education program or another PhD program at Mason, you can pursue the CSE certificate as a secondary certificate program.
-Complete this form with all appropriate signatures and submit to CEHD Student and Academic Affairs.
+Complete the Secondary Certificate Application (Graduate) form found here with all appropriate signatures and submit to CEHD Student and Academic Affairs.
 Students should consult with your PhD advisor and CSE faculty lead (Dr. Stephanie Dodman) prior to submission.
-Students in other Mason PhD programs need to additionally submit a 500 word essay detailing their interest in the CSE certificate.
+Students in Mason PhD programs other than education need to additionally submit a 500 word essay detailing their interest in the CSE certificate.

 Sorry, the recipients you are trying to contact could not be found.
 If you believe this is an error, please email